Marineincera/borrow-it-front/README.md

-# Personal project - BorrowIt
+# Personal project - BorrowIt - Front

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.7.
 This project was created for the Wild Code School final exam.